cliveholloway/herbert/README.md

     # TODO - get stitching fixed and put instructions in here

+### Journal parsing

 For the journal processing, run this script to build out the web pages:

     python3 journal_processing/scripts/extract.py data/HerbertHollowayJournals.docx

-After you run the script, you'll see the HTML pages in the dir journal_processing/build/pages and the comments stored in journal_processing/build/data.json  (this is used to add the comments back into into the web pages).
+After you run the script, you'll see the HTML pages and data.json in the dir;

+    journal_processing/build

+The data.json file is used to manage the comment additions to the pages.

-Raw text is placed in journal_processing/build/txt (used to train the LLM)
+Raw text is placed in journal_processing/build/txt (used to train the LLM - TODO)